 CEO, Louisiana Public Health Institute (LPHI)

 For eleven years, Mr. Kimbrell also simultaneously served as the founding CEO and President of NNPHI, which is dedicated to enhancing the capacity of the national public health system by providing a network for 35 non-governmental public health organizations and administrative and coordinating support for national public health programs.
-With Joe’s leadership, NNPHI expanded its initial membership of 15 to 35 public health institutes and affiliate organizations that spans across the nation and its scope of work to support national programs and collaborative projects.
+Under his leadership, NNPHI expanded its initial membership of 15 to 35 public health institutes and affiliate organizations that span across the nation and its scope of work to support national programs and collaborative projects.